NicoleNG18/SoftUni-Software-Engineering-JavaFundamentals/README.md

 # SoftUni-Software-Engineering
 SoftUni | Courses | Solutions

-This repository includes the problems solved during my SoftUni training.
+This repository includes the problems solved during the Fundamentals course.
 I have already completed these courses:

   -Programming Basics with Java - June 2020 (Grade: 6.00)